andreian02/date-selection-app/README.md

 ## Things to add / Features to build and complete v1

+Add show more button to load results, instead of displaying all at one go.
 Finish up scoring system
 Include Owner details in Payload
-Need to test calendar results >  Add time to result page!
+Need to test calendar results
 To complete version1 function, this function supports Calendar Feature - DONE! but realised haven push results so not done.
-Able to pass calendar results into cards...decide what to show in cards.
+Able to pass calendar results into cards...decide what to show in cards. - add  得令,得地,身旺

 Gui Ren Feature to implement (1/4 Done.)  > Install the logic

-Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations.
+Using new table format, confirmed on the details to show on table. (may change) Navigation + Breadcrumbs?  > adding some navigations. buttons or or simplier features.
 Layout in the individual cards

 For V2